Here are the top Institutional holders of Provention Bio Inc. (PRVB) shares

 The top institutional shareholder in the company is Perceptive Advisors Llc with over 4.22 million shares valued at $71.56 million.
 The investor’s holdings represent 6.67% of the PRVB Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 3.93 million shares valued at $66.5 million to account for 6.19% of the shares outstanding.
 The other top investors are Gilder, Gagnon, Howe & Co. which holds 2.36 million shares representing 3.72% and valued at over $39.97 million, while Vanguard Group, Inc. (The) holds 3.61% of the shares totaling 2.29 million with a market value of $38.71 million.

-Provention Bio Inc. (NASDAQ: PRVB) is -40.38% lower on its value in year-to-date trading and has touched a low of $7.40 and a high of $20.05 in the current 52-week trading range.
+Provention Bio Inc. (NASDAQ: PRVB) is -51.42% lower on its value in year-to-date trading and has touched a low of $6.36 and a high of $20.05 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PRVB stock was last observed hovering at around $11.03 in the last trading session, with the day’s loss setting it -0.93% off its average median price target of $27.00 for the next 12 months.
-It is also 71.14% off the consensus price target high of $35.00 offered by 7 analysts, but current levels are 49.5% higher than the price target low of $20.00 for the same period.
+The PRVB stock was last observed hovering at around $8.00 in the last trading session, with the day’s gains setting it 0.23% off its average median price target of $18.00 for the next 12 months.
+It is also 69.52% off the consensus price target high of $27.00 offered by 7 analysts, but current levels are 17.7% higher than the price target low of $10.00 for the same period.

 Provention Bio Inc. (PRVB) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for Provention Bio Inc. (PRVB) is a “Buy”.
-7 analysts offering their recommendations for the stock have an average rating of 1.70, where 0 rate it as a Hold and 0 think it is a “Overweight”.
-7 of the analysts rate the stock as a “Buy”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for Provention Bio Inc. (PRVB) is a “Overweight”.
+7 analysts offering their recommendations for the stock have an average rating of 1.70, where 2 rate it as a Hold and 0 think it is a “Overweight”.
+5 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

 Provention Bio Inc. (PRVB) Insider Activity